Hiking the Highline Trail (The Loop) in Glacier National Park

 Highline Trail

-Some hikers prefer to start shortly after arriving, but I personally recommend against this strategy.
-I say this because the best of the Highline Trail is all before Haystack Butte, so if you start hiking shortly after arriving, you’re going to miss the most scenic views on the trail by starting in the dark.
+Some hikers prefer to start hiking shortly after arriving, but I personally recommend against this strategy.
+I say this because the best of the Highline Trail is all before Haystack Butte, so if you start hiking shortly after arriving, you’ll miss the most scenic views on the entire trail by starting in the dark.
 However, by waiting an hour or two, you are inevitably going to be spending more time in the sun, which is why many groups prefer to start before sunrise.

-That being said, the Highline Trail is very well shaded in the morning hours because of the mountains that parallel the trail, but as the day goes on, you will start to see how little shade there really is on the entire hike.
+That being said, the Highline Trail is very well shaded in the morning hours because of the mountains that parallel the trail, but as the day goes on, it becomes apparent how little shade there really is on the entire hike.

 Highline Trailhead Parking